RC Airplane World flight school

 - lesson #3; preparing your RC airplane

-Following on from lesson 2, this rc flight school page will get you preparing your rc airplane for flight, including charging and installing the batteries.
+Following on from lesson 2, this rc flight school page will get you preparing your RTF rc airplane for flight, including charging and installing the batteries.

-Final assembly of your RC airplane
+Final assembly of your RC plane

 This is all easy stuff, and you just need to carefully follow the manual step by step to make sure that it's all done properly.
-Take your time and triple check everything, cross-reference with the manual a final time when you've finished, and be 100% sure that you've done it all right!
+Take your time and triple check everything, cross-reference with the manual a final time when you've finished, and be 100% sure that you've done it all correctly.

-Final assembly of an RTF
+Final assembly of an RTF plane

-Above, final assembly of an RTF rc plane doesn't take long,
+Above: final assembly of an RTF rc plane doesn't take long,

-but make sure you do it right!
+but make sure you do it right.

 Transmitter batteries